Morpheus636/docs.morpheus636.com/_contributing/tickets.md

 It is important that each new ticket has the correct labels applied to it.
 This makes it easier for contributors to quickly search through for related tickets, or find issues to work on.

-My projects all have the following labels:
+Morpheus636 projects all have the following labels:
 - `documentation`
     - description: Improvements or additions to documentation
     - color: `#0075ca`